Posts: 492

 Cheers, David

 Lovely pictures, Dave!
 And great review too.
 We both though we needed brake jobs after the test ride.
-Big Grin I already have my pads, fluid, GS-911 and vacuum bleed kit ready to go; just waiting for the pads to wear out a bit more.
+I already have my pads, fluid, GS-911 and vacuum bleed kit ready to go; just waiting for the pads to wear out a bit more.

 Regards,